 Delicious Blackberry Jam Recipe

-Ahhh, blackberries (rubus fruticosus), our native super fruit, so full of flavour, fibre, vitamin C and K. Pretty much everyone knows blackberries, actually it is blackberries that makes many people a forager, yes, if you've picked and eaten wild blackberries you are a forager!
+Blackberries (Rubus fruticosus) are our native super fruit here in the UK.
+So full of flavour, fibre, vitamin C and K. Pretty much everyone knows blackberries here.
+It is blackberries that makes many people a forager.
+Yes, if you've picked and eaten wild blackberries you are a forager!

 Blackberry Preserve Recipe